christopher-1989/authentication-flow/README.md

 ### Redux

 The global state was managed with redux.
-If the user is logged in, they will be
+Currently, the store keeps track of the Loading status, logged in status, signingOut and userID.
+If the App is loading such as waiting for an Async to resolve, the Splash screen will be shown.
+The Logged In status is used by the Stack Navigator to show appropriate screens to authorized or non-authorized users.
+The userID will be used to store the user's information that is returned from the server endpoint.
+The signingOut state is used to show a different graphic by the Navigator when the user is logging out.